Reiningecho90/chances-discord-bot-public/README.md

 - Created branch for v1.3.1 (2/13/2022)
 - Python 3.10.2 will be used for this and future releases as well to improve security (2/13/2022)
 - Released new versiona nd pushed to heroku for deploy (2/13/2022)
+- Fixed all information to new versioning (2/13/2022)

 ## Images